Human Research Training

 Individuals engaged in the conduct of a clinical trial (per the NIH definition) must complete a Good Clinical Practice (GCP) training.
 The training must be refreshed every three years.
 Any of the following will satisfy the initial and/or continuing education GCP training requirement:

-- Attendance at the instructor-led GCP training offered by Yale Center for Clinical Investigation (YCCI) or Yale HRPP.
+• Attendance at the instructor-led GCP training offered by Yale Center for Clinical Investigation (YCCI) or Yale HRPP.
 The sessions are offered several times a year.
-Registration is available through Training Management System.
+Registration is available through the Yale Workday Learning website.
 Sign up for the HRPP newsletter to be notified about the upcoming sessions.

-- Completion of the online training.
-The links to the online training sessions are available in the Training Management System.
+• Completion of the online training.
+The links to the online training sessions are available in the Yale Workday Learning website.

-- Completion of any single GCP course through CITI.
+• Completion of any single GCP course through CITI.
 Once you log in, add a new course from the Main Menu.
 You will be offered different courses in the Yale portfolio.
 Be advised that Human Subject Research and Responsible Conduct of Research courses do not satisfy the GCP training requirement.
 See below for a screenshot of the available GCP courses.
 CITI notifies the HRPP Office when a course has been successfully completed (all modules within a course must be completed).
-The TMS and IRES IRB records are updated within 1 to 2 business days.
+Workday Learning and IRES IRB records are updated within 1 to 2 business days.